mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Khiinra Ash
-Khiinra Ash is a moon of a circumbinary gas giant called Khamikurde Anku, which orbits the system’s pair of red dwarf stars.
+Khiinra Ash is a moon of a circumbinary gas giant called Khamikurde Anku, which orbits the system's pair of red dwarf stars.
 The two stars have similar mass and they orbit one another closely.
 The larger of the two accretes a small amount of mass from the smaller, making them what is